 The concept of entrepreneurial leadership has existed for a few years, but the characteristics associated with it were difficult to decode.
 The concept was first introduced in 2000 by McGrath and MacMillan, who described the new type of leader required by dynamic markets, where there is increased uncertainty and competitive pressure.

 As mentioned in his book called The Entrepreneurial Mindset, MacMillan says that “the world is becoming too turbulent and unpredictable to use conventional leadership strategies”.

 Conventional leadership qualities are good for managing an organization, but for developing an organization into something bigger, a leader needs more than that.
 This is where entrepreneurial leadership comes into action.

 There is constant debate about the ways in which entrepreneurial leaders come into being – are they born with those skills or do they work to create those skills?

-Some of the most notable people that are considered “naturally-born” entrepreneurial leaders are Steve Jobs, Bill Gates, Mark Zuckerburg and Richard Branson.
+Some of the most notable people that are considered “naturally-born” entrepreneurial leaders are Steve Jobs, Bill Gates, Mark Zuckerburg, and Richard Branson.
 Many companies also tried to inculcate this concept of leadership into their business model.
 Some of them were successful and this changed their whole business outlook.

 Two companies that successfully implemented entrepreneurial leadership in their business are UBS and Convergys’ IC Division.
-Seeing an opportunity in Convergys’ IC division to use available actionable analytics, the company has been able to maintain its ‘small-business’ agility, ensuring an incentivised and motivated workforce.
+Seeing an opportunity in Convergys’ IC division to use available actionable analytics, the company has been able to maintain its ‘small-business’ agility, ensuring an incentivized and motivated workforce.

 For its ability to proactively develop entrepreneurial leadership qualities among its top 500 leaders, UBS earned the title of Best Company for Leaders (Europe) in 2005.